43.5% of All industries local workers in the City of Albany are employed part-time and 54.9% are employed full-time.

 Please refer to specific data notes for more information

-Analysis of the hours worked by the workforce in the City of Albany in 2016 compared to the Public Administration and Safety workforce within the City of Albany shows that there was a higher proportion who worked part-time (34 hours or less) and a lower proportion who worked full-time (35 hours or more).
+Analysis of the hours worked by the workforce in the City of Albany in 2016 compared to Western Australia within the City of Albany shows that there was a higher proportion who worked part-time (34 hours or less) and a lower proportion who worked full-time (35 hours or more).

-The major differences between the hours worked by the workforce in the City of Albany and the Public Administration and Safety workforce were:
+The major differences between the hours worked by the workforce in the City of Albany and Western Australia were:

 The largest changes in the hours worked by the All industries workforce in the City of Albany between 2011 and 2016 were: